cta-observatory/ctapipe/docs/ctapipe_api/ml/index.rst

 Introduction
 ============

-This module provides ``Reconstructor`` implementations using machine learning algorithms.
+This module provides `~ctapipe.reco.Reconstructor` implementations using machine learning algorithms.

 At the moment, these are based on algorithms from ``scikit-learn`` and make use of DL1b and DL2 information.